Last Updated on February 24, 2022

 Spend the day at the pool.
 Watch the kids splash around, enjoy a bubbly or two for yourself and work on your tan.
 Don’t forget the sunscreen.

-12) Take a horse-drawn carriage ride at Fort Wilderness or Port Orleans.
+Horse-drawn carriage rides at Fort Wilderness or Port Orleans.

 Carriage rides are twenty-five minutes and are available at Fort Wilderness and Port Orleans Riverside Resorts.
 Each carriage seats four people and advanced reservations are recommended